-If you’re thinking about becoming a student at Grace College, or you’re a member of the 2019 Freshman Class at Grace, we hope to answer many of your questions as you prepare for your first year of college.
+Welcome to Grace!
+If you’re thinking about becoming a student at Grace College, or you’re a member of the 2021 Freshman Class at Grace, we hope to answer many of your questions as you prepare for your first year of college.

 At Grace, we provide a comprehensive program to assist first-year students in their adjustment to college life.
-It is our hope that Grace will become a fast second home for you and that you’ll feel supported as you discover and pursue God’s calling for your life.
-The central components of the first-year program are Welcome Weekend (orientation) and Freshman Foundations (FYE 1010).
-Throughout orientation and the course, freshmen meet in breakout groups of 15 to 20 students led by a Faculty Mentor and a Student Mentor (an upperclass student).
-These groups are designed to give first-year students the kind of support needed to adapt to college life.
-In order to be prepared for the Freshman Foundations course before orientation, read the Summer Reading Book.
-Also vital to the first year experience is a community of believers coming together through growth groups, the academic experience shown through the Grace Core, and the extracurricular opportunities to be involved through various clubs and campus involvement.
+It is our hope that Grace will become a fast second home for you and that you’ll feel welcome and supported as you connect with the Grace community and explore your strengths, goals, and callings.
+Central components of the first-year program are Welcome Weekend (orientation), the Hike, and First-Year Foundations (FYE 1000).
+In FYE1000, you will meet 30-35 students who are part of your “learning community” – these classmates will become trusted companions and join you for four consecutive classes this year (FYE1000 – First-Year Foundations, BIB1050 – Exploring the Bible, PSY1200 – Essentials of Behavioral Science, and HIS1050 – Current Issues in Historical Context.)
+You and your learning community will be connected with both an upper-class student mentor and a faculty mentor who, in addition to teaching, will be available for questions, advice, or support throughout your adjustment to college life.
+Also vital to the first-year experience is a community of believers coming together through growth groups, a Christian liberal arts common experience through the Grace Core, and extracurricular opportunities through various clubs and campus involvement.

 A Community of Christians